-- 5. Enter a Username (i.e. initials or Employee ID). - 6.
-Press the cursor under the Operator First Name and enter the operator's first name.
+- 1. Following device boot-up, the application will proceed to the Device Activation Screen (Figure 3-2.1). - 2.
+Enter the device activation code that has been provided by BrainScope. - 3.
+Tap ACTIVATE. - a.
+The New Operator screen will then be displayed with the Administrator field checked (Figure 3-2.2). - 4.
+Tap 'Username' text box and the onscreen keyboard will appear. - 5.
+Enter a Username (i.e. initials or Employee ID). - 6.
+Tap the cursor under the Operator First Name and enter the operator's first name.
 Repeat and enter the operator's last name. - 7.
-Press the cursor under the Operator Password and entera password to be assigned to this operator. - 8.
-Re-enter the password, then press CREATE OPERATOR. - Once the Administrator has been added, login using the Operator ID and password.
-On the Device Warning, press PROCEED to advance to the Main Menu to either create or select a patient (See section 3.3.3 for detailed information).
+Tap the cursor under the Operator Password and enter a password to be assigned to this operator. - 8.
+Re-enter the password, then press CREATE OPERATOR. - 9.
+Once the Administrator has been added, tap PROCEED on the Notice screen to advance to the Operator list.